-Conclusion: It has taken almost four years for the College to realign financial resources and teaching and learning resources to determine the best model to strengthen overall Institutional effectiveness.
+It has taken almost four years for the College to feel comfortable with the realignment of disciplines as new reorganizations were put in place.
 The Administration's reorganizations were a positive response, inter alia, to the faculty's desire for stronger dean involvement in academic affairs.
-At the same time, several School coordinators' positions have been added to ensure even greater support for the faculty and to assist the School Deans [JD School Coordinators] [School Coordinators Job Announcement].
+At the same time, several School coordinators' positions have been added to ensure even greater support for the faculty.
 The College will continue to assess its current reorganization structures to determine whether prudent resource management and organizational stability are being realized.

-Item 12.
-The College will review/revise HR policies to catch up with scheduled review.
+12. The College will review/revise HR policies to catch up with scheduled review.
+Standard III.A.3.a

-(Standard III.A.3.a)